+Ah, garland!
 Do you use garland in your home?
 I love a good garland!
 I currently have no mantel in my home but I can always find use for a pretty garland.
-Today, I am going to show you how to make an easy Valentine’s garland.
+Today I am going to show you a budget-friendly Valentine’s garland DIY project.

 In case you’re new, my name is Kim and I have lived is Michigan my entire life!
 I love all the beauty the state has to offer.
 Four seasons!
 What’s not to love!?
 I’m a mom, mimi and I’m passionate about my faith, family, a good book and a hot cup of tea.
 I love a pretty home and enjoy sharing home decor with you!
 Last but not least, another tidbit about me, I make blankets for a cause and I would love for you to read all about that in my post The Journey.